Bedrock-OSS/bedrock-wiki/docs/documentation/materials.md

 ## Properties

-Materials can have a range of different properties which affect their appearence, including:
+Materials can have a range of different properties which affect their appearance, including:

 ### Backface-Culling